mongodb/docs/source/includes/view-process-metrics-ui.rst

   |service| retrieves database metrics every 20 minutes by default but
   adjusts frequency when necessary to reduce the impact on database performance.
-If the collection of database statistics still affects performance, you can disable collection by clicking :guilabel:`Settings` from the left-hand navigation, then :guilabel:`Project Settings`, and then setting :guilabel:`Collect Database Specific Statistics` to :guilabel:`No`.
+If the collection of database statistics still affects performance, you can disable collection:

+  1. .. include:: /includes/nav/list-project-settings.rst

+  #.
+Set :guilabel:`Collect Database Specific Statistics` to
+     :guilabel:`No`.

   The view for each tab has three distinct sections: